mlhakimz/RealTimeSystems/README.md

 ## Example 1 - Tasks

-Using the FreeRTOS, 2 tasks which are to blink an LED with different timings.
-Use xTaskCreate() instead of xTaskCreatePinnedToCore() since we're not using ESP-IDF.
+Using the FreeRTOS, run 2 tasks which are to toggle the built in LED with different timings, on one core.

 <details>
 <summary>Experimental Setup</summary>